03Jesus/construction-company/README.md

 ```

 ## Deployment
+> :warning: Before deploying it is necessary to have Azure CLI in the system logged in with the account where the infrastructure will be deployed.

 To deploy the entire infrastructure you can run the [deploy_system.sh](/deploy_system.sh) script
 ### Environment variables for deployment
 Most of the variables will be obtained from the terraform outputs.
 You should have a variables file for terraform `terraform.tfvars` at the same level as the main main file with the following variables: